 Separately, the demand for sustainable financial services has increased in recent years, and so has the number of sustainability-related financial products that are labelled green or ESG.
 In this context, FINMA recognised early on the risk of greenwashing and took measures to protect investors and clients, in particular with respect to the supervision of investment funds that focus on sustainability.
-Furthermore, according to its "Risk Monitor" report, FINMA in 2021 launched a multiyear project to integrate climate risks into its supervisory practice (FINMA Risk Monitor 2021, p.
+Furthermore, according to its Risk Monitor report, FINMA in 2021 launched a multi-year project to integrate climate risks into its supervisory practice (FINMA Risk Monitor 2021, p.
 19).
 Among the first measures are transparency requirements regarding climate risks (both quantitative and qualitative) of Swiss banks and insurers.
-This has further been supplemented through ESG-focused self-regulation in the financial sector, e.g., by the Swiss Bankers Association ("SBA") and the Asset Management Association Switzerland ("AMAS").
+This has further been supplemented through ESG-focused self-regulation in the financial sector, e.g. by the Swiss Bankers Association ("SBA") and the Asset Management Association

-In an effort to support the development of environmentally conscious fintech businesses, the Swiss Federal Council launched the Green Fintech Network in 2020.
+Switzerland ("AMAS").
+In a further effort to support the development of environmentally conscious fintech businesses, the Swiss Federal Council launched the Green Fintech Network in 2020.
 The network presented its first action plan with 16 concrete measure proposals in 2021.
+According to e.foresight, a Swiss banking think tank, in 2024, Switzerland hosted 49 "sustainable" fintech companies, which accounts for 12% of the sector and a 53% increase from 2023 (e.foresight Swiss FinTech Map).